TheMisinformationGame/MisinformationGame/docs/articles/sheets/index.md

 Maybe, but let me tell you about all of Google Sheets' quirks and features!

+* **_UX for Free._** Researchers understand spreadsheets!
+The user experience of navigating and entering information into a spreadsheet is familiar territory.
+To me, this is the biggest advantage, as we didn't have to worry about nearly as many user-experience headaches when building our backend user interface.

+* **_Spreadsheets can be Shared._** It is now common in many fields for researchers to share the source code of their projects to aid in reproducing results.
+This is great!
+However, for tools that require complex configuration, this can still be difficult to achieve and is often not possible.
+Our use of spreadsheets is one example that does allow the sharing of complex configurations, as all the configuration can be shared as a single file.

 * **_Images in the Config._** Social-media is full of images.
 Therefore, it was crucial that our platform had to support them as well.
 Google Sheets allows users to easily place images right into spreadsheet cells.
   This makes it really easy and intuitive to add post and avatar images right in your config!